 Nick is a freelance data journalist studying for his master’s in public policy at the University of California Irvine.
 He worked as a Courts and Data Fellow at Delaware Online, a freelance web producer at Time, digital editor at California-based publication The Daily Journal and was a Producing Intern at MSNBC.
 He’s written for the Sacramento Bee, Motherboard, Huffington Post, NBC and Environmental Health News.

 Nick is a graduate of Azusa Pacific University and and holds a master’s in Journalism from CUNY’s Graduate School of Journalism.
 He’s been the recipient of a 2018 Online News Association/CNN Diversity Fellowship and his public notice reporting in Delaware has earned top honors.

 Nancy Badertscher is a freelance writer based in metro Atlanta.
 She spent more than 30 years at Georgia newspapers, including 16 as an editor and reporter with The Atlanta Journal-Constitution.

 Nancy worked previously for The Savannah Morning News, The Macon Telegraph, and The Gwinnett Daily News, earning more than 20 state, national, and regional writing awards and recognition as a finalist for the Pulitzer Prize.
 As a freelance writer, she co-writes The AJC’s popular Sunday feature, Inspire Atlanta.

 And our never-ending thanks

-to Bert Roughton, retired senior managing editor and editorial director of The Atlanta Journal-Constitution, for his patient guidance over the past few months.
+to Bert Roughton, retired senior managing editor and editorial director of The Atlanta Journal-Constitution, for his patient guidance.